faridgnank02/multilingual-text-2-sql/TECHNICAL_DOCUMENTATION.md

 The project implements a modular microservices-inspired architecture where each component handles a specific aspect of the text-to-SQL conversion process.
 The main components include workflow orchestration, language processing, database management, vector search, and model lifecycle management.

 Users can interact with the system through both a web interface built with Flask and a command-line interface for developers.
-The REST API endpoints enable programmatic access for integration into other applications.
+The Flask interface uses form-based interactions rather than REST API endpoints.

 ```python
 # Main application structure